-Other benefits of the Jumpstart were looking at the whole set of flybys at once allowing for negotiations over the entire set of flybys, so that TOST could allocate the top science priorities first.
-The Jumpstart was also a more efficient process; rather than asking the Titan scientists to attend weekly meetings in order to determine the activity timeline for every single Titan flyby, a high-level plan was developed far more quickly via several long intense telecons, followed by a two day in-person workshop for key decisions.
-There were additional telecons afterwards to integrate the inbound and outbound legs (decide on which template to use) and then the standard Science Planning telecons to work out the remaining operational details.
-Working out the Master Timelines via the Jumpstart allowed a more just-in-time process (no formal change requests for populating CIMS - a big workload saver for TOST scientists and science planners).
+The Jumpstart offered other benefits.
+Titan scientists could look at and negotiate the whole set of XM flybys at once; this allowed TOST to allocate time during closest approach to ensure that top science priorities were addressed.
+The Jumpstart was also a highly efficient process; rather than asking the Titan scientists to attend weekly meetings in order to determine the activity timeline for every single Titan flyby, a high-level plan was developed far more quickly via several long intense telecons, followed by a two day in-person workshop for key decisions.
+There were additional telecons afterwards to integrate the timelines for each flyby's inbound and outbound legs and then the standard Science Planning telecons to work out the remaining operational details.
+Working out the Master Timelines via the Jumpstart allowed for a more just-in-time process.
+Unlike other target working teams, TOST did not need to issue formal change requests for populating the Cassini Information Management System (CIMS) observation database - a big workload saver for TOST scientists and science planners.